HLussiatti/SalaryForecast/README.md

 # <h2 id="2">**2.
 Data Analysis, Preprocessing & Feature Engineering**</h2>

-- Data contains 375 employees' jobs information.
+- Data contains 375 employees' job information.
 - Collected and cleaned salary dataset.
     - There are very few missing values.
 They are filled with information from Job Description when it's possible.
-Rows with null values were eliminated.
+Rows with null values were deleted.
 - Main EDA conclusions:
-    - Gender: de dataset is balanced for this feature.
+    - Gender: dataset is balanced for this feature.
     - There are not outliers.
-    - Dataset contains most employees with Bachelor's degree with Senior level of Seniority.
+    - Most employees have a Bachelor's degree and Senior level.
     - Highest Salaries are for PhD Eductation Level and Director/Executive Seniority.